alemart/speedy-vision/README.md

 `SpeedyFeature.rotation: number, read-only`

 The orientation angle of the image feature, in radians.
 Only a subset of the feature detection methods support oriented features.
 Defaults to `0.0`.

+##### SpeedyFeature.score

+`SpeedyFeature.score: number, read-only`

+A cornerness measure of the image feature.
+Although different detection methods employ different measurement strategies, the larger the score, the more "corner-like" the feature is.

 ### Feature matching